iskconmontreal/iskconmontreal/r&d.md

 -> community: what are we doing together
 -> Mridanga classes

-3. Gupta: family from India, know Hare Krishna temples, want to find info about Ekadasi, worshiping events and donations.
+3. Gupta: family from India, with kids know Hare Krishna temples, want to find info about Ekadasi, worshiping events and donations.

+-> looking for yajna
+-> sunday program
 -> ekadasi, calendary, donate CTA
 -> indian gatherings
 -> where to find work